Lufia II: Rise of the Sinistrals: Gameplay

 Characters walk around an overworld map and then enter dungeons, where they fight monsters and either buy or find new equipment and spells.
 The player's party supports up to four characters at once, along with a Capsule Monster.
 There are various forms of transportation faster than walking, including a warping spell, a boat modified into a submarine, and a blimp.
 The game includes the casino minigames Pachinko Slot, Black Jack, Slot Machine, Stud Poker, and Action Bingo.

 In dungeons, monsters appear on the map, and can be avoided if the player wishes.
 Motion in dungeons is also turn-based, and monsters do not move unless the player does.
 The main player character, Maxim, gains a number of tools and weapons which can only be used in dungeons (similar to The Legend of Zelda titles), such as a bow and arrow, bombs and a hookshot.
 These, along with his sword, stun monsters temporarily and interact with obstacles.
 Dungeons place great emphasis on puzzles.
 On the world map, monsters are encountered randomly.

 Aside from the RPG standards of "Fight", "Use Item" and "Use Magic", characters have access to IP Skills, which are attached to weapons, armor and accessories.
 Each character's IP bar fills when taking damage, and IP Skills deplete varying amounts of charge when activated.
-Players can freely wear and customize their characters with sets of these weapons and armor for different IP skill effects and apply them while utilizing tactics during battles.
+Players can freely equip and customize their characters with sets of these weapons and armor for different IP skill effects, and apply them while utilizing tactics during battles.
 IP Skills themselves cannot be customized, sometimes forcing the player to choose between a newer and stronger piece of gear, or an older, weaker one that has a useful IP Skill.